 Professional interventionists have staged hundreds of interventions and have seen the emotional manipulation techniques addicted people commonly use to avoid having to admit they need help.
 While a family member might be affected when an addicted person says “I’ll get clean if you just give me one more chance,” a professional interventionist knows from experience that those promises are hollow, and that treatment is the only way to make recovery possible.
 With an interventionist leading, the chances of success skyrocket.

-The professional interventionists with which The Ridge partners with get their subjects into treatment nearly 95% of the time.
+The professional interventionists with which The Ridge partners get their subjects into treatment nearly 95% of the time.
 Contact us to learn more.